-- Ensure that the domain account used for VMM service is a member of the Administrators group on the local VMM server.
+- Ensure that the domain account used for the VMM service is a member of the Administrators group on the local VMM server.

 Install VMM 2019 on Windows Server 2019 and SQL Server 2017

 The installation of VMM is straightforward using the graphical user interface (GUI).
-In this article, I will show you how to automate the installation of System Center 2019 Virtual Machine Manager and SQL Server 2017 on top of Windows Server 2019.
+In this article, we will show you how to automate the installation of System Center 2019 Virtual Machine Manager and SQL Server 2017 on top of Windows Server 2019.
 The same steps will also apply to Windows Server 2016.

 Automate Windows Assessment and Deployment Kit Installation